- We’re taught to fear eating fat

 - helps you reach and maintain a healthy weight (by stabilizing your blood sugar levels)

-If you’re extremely preoccupied by trying to lose weight (like I was), eating fat as part of a balanced meal (made mostly of whole foods), helps you break the starve, binge and purge cycle.
+These are just some of the things eating fat does for your body.
+I was extremely preoccupied by trying to lose weight.
+Eating fat as part of a balanced meal also helped me break the starve, binge and purge cycle.

-Whenever you find yourself worried about eating fat remember:
+Whenever you find yourself worried about eating fat keep in mind:

 Eating fat is part of a balanced diet.